We Tested 5 Ways To Keep Avocados From Turning Brown, and This Is the Most Effective Method by Far

 According to Chef Betsy Wiegand of Great White, a coastal-Californian cafe in Venice Beach, Calif., adding a squeeze of lemon to a cut avocado can help prevent browning.
 To further preserve its hue, she also emphasizes the importance of storing it completely covered to reduce the oxygen exposure.
 Due to the ascorbic acid (aka vitamin C) found in lemon or lime juice, adding citrus to an opened avocado helps create a barrier against oxygen that reduces oxidation.
 As the oxygen reacts with the acid in the juice, it slows down the chemical reaction and prevents browning for a few days.
 Although this method might add a slightly tangy flavor, it kept our avocados vibrant and fresh for about two days, making it the most effective one we tried.
 (And similarly, you can apply the same approach by brushing a thin layer of olive oil to shield the surface from oxygen exposure, but this will only work for a day or so.)

 Bottom line?
 Next time you're wondering how to keep avocado from turning brown, simply enlist some citrus juice.
+That said, if you're left wondering, is it okay to eat avocado when it turns brown?
+According to a food scientist, the answer is yes.
+Phew.

 How to ripen avocados quickly

 You can also place the unripe avocado in a paper bag and store it in a warm environment to expedite the softening process.
 Pairing the avocado with other fruits like bananas or apples can also help release a gas called ethylene that helps quicken the ripening process.
 The more you know, right?
+Conversely, store your avocado in the fridge if it's softening too quickly, as the cold temperatures will help slow down the ripening process.

 Now that you have a perfectly ripe avocado on hand, find all the health benefits you'll reap from it here: